South Yarra substation

 - construction of the substation walls, columns and roof, retaining walls and building works

 See the Metro Tunnel website for construction updates.

 The second stage of construction will involve underground cable installation works, overhead line works, and testing and commissioning.
 These works are expected to be completed by mid-2022.

-The substation is proposed to be located underneath the South Yarra Siding Reserve.
+The substation will be located underneath the South Yarra Siding Reserve.